NBA Rumors: Golden State Warriors Targeting Kelly Oubre Jr., Who Has An Interesting History With The Team

 The injury appears to be a major blow to the franchise, which had been looking to move back into title contention after a disappointing 2019 campaign marred by injuries and inconsistent play.
 The Warriors have now been left scrambling after the season-ending injury for their sharp-shooting guard, who already missed all of last season after tearing an ACL during the 2019 NBA Finals.

-The acquisition could be make for a bit of tension between the new teammates.
-As NBC Sports reported, Oubre already has something of a history with some of Golden State’s top players.
+The acquisition could make for a bit of tension between the new teammates.
+As NBC Sports reported, Oubre already has something of a history with some of Golden State’s top players, including Thompson and Draymond Green.

-“Oubre and Thompson now could be sharing a locker room at Chase Center, but the two came to blows during a Warriors game against the Washington Wizards in 2017, leading to an ejection and fine for Oubre,” the report noted.
+“Oubre and Thompson now could be sharing a locker room at Chase Center, but the two came to blows during a Warriors game against the Washington Wizards in 2017, leading to an ejection and fine for Oubre.”

 Take a closer look as it appears Kelly Oubre Jr. lands a punch to Klay's face during the scrum. pic.twitter.com/j7dg0srh3o